 - outline of a cotton boll

-Steps in Making a Cotton Seed Bag
+How to make a Cotton Seed Bag

 First, you will need some burlap fabric.
 I happened to already have some so I cut a piece that was 40 inches wide and 24 inches long.
 You could vary the size of the piece of fabric depending on the size you wanted the finished bag to have.